Welcome West Mesquite Wranglers!

-Welcome to Mr. Hennig's English III website.
-This page is a work in progress, but it will have daily assignments, writings, reading, and helpful information on the AP Exam.
+This is Mr. Hennig's English IV website.
+This page is a work in progress, but it will have daily assignments, writings, reading, and helpful information.

 By The End Of The Course, Students Should Be Able To...

 • analyze and interpret samples of good writing, identifying and explaining an author’s use of rhetorical strategies and techniques;

 • apply effective strategies and techniques in their own writing;

 • create and sustain arguments based on readings, research and/or personal experience;